-The Company did not have any financial liabilities measured at fair value as at 31 December 2018 and 2017.
+The Company did not have any financial liabilities measured at fair value as at 31 December 2019 and 2018.

-During the year, there was no transfer of fair value measurements into Level 3 for financial assets at fair value through profit or loss (2017: Nil) and the movements in fair value measurements in Level 3 are as follows:
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 (2018: Nil) and no transfers into or out of Level 3 for financial assets at fair value through profit or loss (2018: Nil).